konrad1977/welcome-dashboard/README.md

   :config
   (setq welcome-dashboard-latitude 56.7365
-        welcome-dashboard-longitude 16.2981 ;; latitude and longitude must be set to show weather information welcome-dashboard-path-max-length 75
+        welcome-dashboard-longitude 16.2981 ;; latitude and longitude must be set to show weather information welcome-dashboard-use-nerd-icons t ;; Use nerd icons instead of all-the-icons welcome-dashboard-path-max-length 75
         welcome-dashboard-use-fahrenheit nil ;; show in celcius or fahrenheit. welcome-dashboard-min-left-padding 10